ValenReynolds/individualrein/README.md

 * Contributing factors to divide are socioeconomic (money), geographic (location), demographic (education, nationality, religion, and ethnicity)
 * At the start of pandemic 90,000 school children in New Jersey did not have access to computers capable of distance learning.
 * In education equity requires school to provide materials like Computers or Chrome books.
 Here is some counter thinking.

-Data Strctures Work

-More yet to come...
-Create Task work

-More yet to come...